Home How-to 40+ Mac settings you should change right now (2024 updated)

 Click the icon thumbnail at the top of the Info window

-You can also increase or decrease the icon’s size to your liking.
+You can also increase or decrease the icon’s size.
 On Finder, click View → View Options.
 Move the Icon size slider.

 Click View in finder and View Options